maivincent/arribachocolat/_i18n/en/_posts/2024-11-23-minka_raw_77_jengibre.md

 ---
 layout: post
-title: "Minka - Raw 77% with Ginger"
+title: Minka - Raw 77% with Ginger
 tags: [Dark, Ginger]
 categories: [Minka]
 ---

 Minka's Raw range often conveys seriousness: low sugar, intense chocolate, slightly bitter with notes of tea and pepper.
 This bar is no exception.